Masquerade Bone Spear Necromancer BiS Gear, Gems, and Paragon Points

 Note that the stat suggestions below portray an ideally rolled item with stats listed in relative order of importance.
 The first four of them are main stats, and the latter two — secondary stats.
 If your item lacks and is unable to be re-rolled into the primary stats outlined below, especially for a stat higher on the list, strongly consider its replacement.
 Perfecting Secondary stats is mostly a case of hyper-optimization and is not a case for discarding an item, except where noted.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that, dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness.
-Investing points into Maximum Essence is not necessary in this build, but is beneficial in Season 22, where you are able to include Reilena's Shadowhook as a 4th Cube power.
+Investing points into Maximum Essence is not necessary in this build.

 In the Offense section, max out Crit Chance, Crit Damage, Attack Speed and Cooldown Reduction in that order.
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
 In Utility, build up Area Damage and Resource Cost Reduction first, then finish off with Life on Hit and Globe Radius.